rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers.md

    You can also open the file in any text editor.

+   By default, updates are automatically downloaded, but not installed, as shown in the following example:

        # Whether a message should be emitted when updates are available,
        # were downloaded, or applied.
        update_messages = yes